-We use Design by Contract (DbC) approach to develop our projects.
-In simple words means that the project is a split into several parts (milestones) and every milestone represents as an independent functional block.
-It is close by meaning to potentially shippable increment term used in Scrum.
+We use a Design by Contract (DbC) approach to develop our projects.
+In plain English, this means that the project is divided into several parts (milestones) and every milestone represents an independent functional block.
+It’s close to the meaning to the potentially shippable product increment term used in Scrum.

-Once we have a complete project structure and very detailed wireframes we split project into milestones.
-Each milestone is estimated separately in hours needed for its development and can take around 2 weeks to be implemented.
-In the end client gets the complete functional block.
+Once we have a comprehensive project structure and precisely detailed wireframes we split the project into milestones.
+Each milestone is estimated separately in the hours needed for its development and can take around 2 weeks to be implemented.
+In the end, the client gets a complete functional block.

-In the second week the first group starts already working on the next milestone.
-In this way we ensure iterable parallelized development process which is easy to control and allows to detect flaws in initial design on the earliest stage of development.
+In the second week, the first group immediately starts working on the next milestone.
+In this way, we ensure an iterable parallelized development process which is easy to control and allows to detect flaws in the initial design on the earliest stage of development.

 We used this approach on different projects, both smaller ones (3-4 months) and bigger ones (>12 months).
 It proved to be efficient for all sizes of projects.
 This approach allows everyone to stay focused on a small functional block and to keep in mind all the tiniest details related to this block.

-It is in general much more flexible.
-Unlike classical Waterfall or RUP methodologies it allows changes during the development, but to be able to ship a reliable system every change needs to be carefully evaluated.
-This normally means additional work for us.
-If we find the common ground on the change that needs to be done, we document it, change wireframes, mockups, then wait for client’s approval and give our estimate.
-Then we either create a new milestone and extend the initial project estimation or include it in one of the following milestones.
-It is a strict process that cannot be bypassed and underestimated.
+In general, it’s much more flexible.
+Unlike the classic Waterfall or RUP methodologies, it allows for changes during development, but to be able to ship a reliable system every change needs to be carefully evaluated.
+Normally this entails additional work.
+If we find common ground on the changes that need to be done, we document it, change wireframes, mockups, then await the client’s approval and provide our updated estimate.
+Then we either create a new milestone, and extend the initial project estimation or include it in one of the following milestones.
+It’s a rigid process that cannot be bypassed and underestimated.